sdsc-hpc-students/hpc-training-2020/basic_tutorials/how-to-run-notebooks-on-comet.md

 # SDSC HPC User Training

 ## Running Jupyter Notebooks On Comet (by Mary Thomas):
-Learn how to run/edit a jupyter notebook on comet using Python notebooks
+Learn how to run/edit a jupyter notebook on comet using Python notebooks.
+On Comet, it is preferred that notebooks be run on compute or interactive compute nodes.
+This tutorial will show you how to do this.

 ### Log onto comet.sdsc.edu